unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 ### Windows

-Under the hood, this mode uses a custom styled `CommandBar`.
+Under the hood, this mode uses a custom-styled `CommandBar`.
 It is templatable and supports a template that's almost identical to **UWP**'s default `CommandBar`, except for the addition of a leading `AppBarButton` named `MainCommand`.

 ![](../assets/navbar-windows-page1.png)